ebiggers/fsverity-utils/README.md

 `verity` filesystem feature flag has been enabled.
 Other filesystems might add support for fs-verity in the future.

+fsverity-utils currently contains just one program, `fsverity`.
 The `fsverity` program allows you to set up fs-verity protected files.
 In addition, the file measurement computation and signing functionality of `fsverity` is optionally exposed through a C library `libfsverity`.
 See `libfsverity.h` for the API of this library.

 ## Building and installing

-`fsverity` and `libfsverity` use the OpenSSL library, so you first must install the needed development files.
+fsverity-utils uses the OpenSSL library, so you first must install the needed development files.
 For example, on Debian-based systems, run:

 ```bash
     sudo apt-get install libssl-dev